 Online Competition Rules

 Entries must be in English, your own unaided work, and not a translation of another poet.
 Entries must not have been previously published or self-published, in print or online, or have won a prize in another competition.
 The maximum length is 80 lines.

 Your name and address must only appear on the text form, and not appear on the poems entered, nor any other marks that could identify you.
 Enter the title of each poem on the entry form, or the first line for untitled poems.
 Each poem will be judged separately on its own merits.

 You may enter as many poems as you wish, accompanied by the appropriate entry fee.
 For Poetry London subscribers the entry fee is £3 per poem; for non-subscribers £5.
-You are also eligible for the lower entry fee if you take out a subscription now (ie. before you email your entry).
-Entry fees must be in UK currency and for online entries payment must through a PayPal account to email@example.com.
+You are also eligible for the lower entry fee if you take out a subscription while completing this form.

-The closing date is 1 May 2013.
-Email entries received after midnight on this date will not be accepted.
-Winners will be notified by 1 July 2013; the first, second and third prizewinners will be published in the Autumn 2013 issue of Poetry London and on the magazine’s website.
-The prizes will be awarded at our Autumn launch reading in London on Wednesday evening, 25 September tbc.
+The closing date is 2 May 2014.
+Online entries received after midnight on this date will not be accepted.
+Winners will be notified by 1 July 2014; the first, second and third prizewinners will be published in the Autumn 2014 issue of Poetry London and on the magazine’s website.
+The prizes will be awarded at our Autumn launch reading in London in September [date tbc].
 Copyright remains with the authors, but we reserve the right to publish the winning poems.